 Problems and Solutions

 Any bikepacking bag can have its issues, even the expensive ones.
 Bikepacking bags are tricky to get right across the whole spectrum of riders and setups.
 Cheap bikepacking bags tend to have even more issues, and this one has a few.
 Here’s a summary of the inconveniences I’ve encountered and how I solved them.

 As with any handlebar roll bag, drop handlebars significantly decrease the capacity.
 I’ve found two ways to eek out a little more:

 - Use the foam spacers to position the bag a bit lower.
 Especially if you have flared drops, like Salsa Cowchipper or Woodchipper bars, this will give you a bit more capacity.

-- Use an adjustable strap around the ends to cinch it down even further after rolling the ends as tight as you can.
+- Use an adjustable strap around the ends to cinch down the bag’s horizontal length after rolling the ends as tightly as you can.
 The bag actually comes with a strap that’s perfect for this.
 I’m not sure this is the intended use, but it works great.

 Potentially Dangerous Buckles

 The straps are convenient for holding an extra item like a tent, but the non-locking metal buckles make me nervous.
 During rough riding I have seen these buckles start to slide loose, and have noticed that they are theoretically the perfect length to catch catastrophically in my front spokes.